 To serve network analysis functions

 You can set up a map service for the purpose of performing network analysis on the server.
 If your map document contains a network analysis layer, you'll see a network analysis capability that you can enable when you publish the service.
-You'll then have access to network analysis operations when developing applications to work with ArcGIS for Server.
+You'll then have access to network analysis operations when developing applications to work with ArcGIS Server.
 You can set up default properties for the analysis in the map document, such as facilities and barriers.
 See Network analysis services to get started.

 To serve maps or features through KML